-This term is defined by China's 10-year government bond yields minus the US 10-year government bond yields:
+This term is defined by China's 10-year government bond yields minus the US 10year government bond yields:

-Sovereign debt spread_t =
+Sovereign debt spreadt =

-$$C 10 TB_t - US 10 TB_t$$
+$$C \ 10 \ TB_t - US \ 10 \ TB_t$$

 (6)

-Combining the bond yield spread and the sovereign debt spread, we obtain an FSI for China's debt markets by equal-variance weighting in Figure 11.

-In Figure 11, we find that the financial stress increased in China's debt market after 2009 due to the contagion effects of the international financial crisis.
+Combining the bond yield spread and the sovereign debt spread, we obtain an FSI for China's debt markets (DMFSI) by equal-variance weighting in Figure 11.
+In this figure, we find that the financial stress increased in China's debt market after 2009 due to the contagion effects of the international financial crisis.